August vacations are a presidential tradition, but efforts to enjoy much-needed downtime have frequently been upended by political and foreign crises.

 The president is hoping this vacation goes better than the one last year, which he had to cut short and return to the White House to address his administration’s bungled withdrawal from Afghanistan.

 Republicans seized on Mr. Biden enjoying rest and relaxing at Camp David while Afghanistan descended into chaos.
-His poll numbers still haven’t recovered from the Afghanistan debacle and criticism that was absent during the crisis.
+His poll numbers still haven’t recovered from the debacle.

 Even brief getaways have turned into a public relations nightmare for Mr. Biden, who was widely mocked after he fell off his bike during a mini-vacation at a Delaware beach.